syncfusion-content/blazor-docs/blazor/accordion/how-to/show-hide-accordion-item.md

 Accordion provides support to Show/Hide the specified accordion item dynamically using conditional **if** statement.

-In the following demo, specified accordion item are Show/Hide dynamically when you click **Show/Hide Item** button.
+In the following demo, the specified accordion item is Show/Hide dynamically while clicking the **Show/Hide Item** button.

 ```cshtml
 @using Syncfusion.Blazor.Navigations